samir-amanov/dragons-of-mugloar/README.md

 * Number of parallel runs given in application.properties file (5 by default):
 > dragons.parallel-runs=5
 * Prints game results to the console.
 Example:

 ![img.png](img.png)
-* Adds detailed logs separated by thread to the /logs folder
+* Adds detailed logs separated by thread to the /logs folder.
+Example:

 ![img_1.png](img_1.png)